41FUTURE/JobHub/README.md

-<p class="has-line-data" data-line-start="0" data-line-end="2">JobHub<br>
+<h1 class="has-line-data" data-line-start="0" data-line-end="2">JobHub<br>
 This is a job searching app built with React Native.
 It allows users to search for jobs by keywords and paginate through the results.
-The app fetches data from an external API and displays it in a visually appealing UI.</p>
+The app fetches data from an external API and displays it in a visually appealing UI.</h1>
 <p class="has-line-data" data-line-start="3" data-line-end="16">Features<br>
 Search for jobs by keyword<br>
 Paginate through the results<br>